-With such a crowded marketplace, great customer service is more important than ever.
+In today’s crowded marketplace, great customer service is more important than ever.
 In fact, according to a consumer report by Walker Information, by the year 2020, customer experience will overtake price and product as the most crucial brand differentiator.
-But how do you know if your customer satisfaction measures up?

-There are several methods used to measure customer happiness, each addressing a different phase of the support process: CES, NSP, and CSAT.
+There are several methods used to measure customer happiness, each addressing a different phase of the support process.
+These methods are CES, NSP, and CSAT.

-- The Customer Effort Score (CES) indicates how difficult it is for your customers to find what they are looking for
+• The Customer Effort Score (CES) indicates how difficult it is for your customers to find what they’re looking for

 What is CSAT?

 CSAT is the most common way to measure customer satisfaction.
-It tells you how your customers feel about a particular product or service, immediately following their interaction with your sales or support team.
+It tells you how your customers feel about a particular product or service, immediately after their interaction with your sales or support team has ended.

-If you have ever purchased anything online, there is a good chance you have seen the type of survey that leads to a CSAT score:
+If you’ve ever purchased anything online, there is a good chance you’ve seen the type of survey that leads to a CSAT score:

 How satisfied were you with your service?

-Simple but effective, CSAT scores are a clear indication of your customer satisfaction, and can quickly reveal hidden insights about your company, your products, and perhaps most importantly, your customer service.
+Simple but effective, CSAT scores are a clear indication of your customer’s satisfaction, and can quickly reveal hidden insights about your company, your products, and perhaps most importantly, your customer service.

 CSAT scores are particularly versatile because they can apply to anything.
 After a hotel stay, it is common to be asked about your satisfaction with the room, the amenities, check in, check out, and more.
 With the information clients provide, hotel managers instantly know which areas of the business are excelling, and which ones need improvement.